vishal2376/git-coach/README.md

 ## Contributing

-We welcome contributions from anyone interested in helping to improve Git Coach!
+We welcome contributions from anyone interested in helping to improve Git+ Coach!
 Feel free to submit a pull request or open an issue if you notice any bugs or have suggestions for new features.

 ## License